MIT-LCP/critical-data-book/part_iii/chapter_19/README.md

 ## Replicating this Publication

-The work presented in this case study can be replicated as follows:
+The work presented in this case study can be replicated using the attached files.

+* `icu_boarders.py`: Extraction and pre-processing of data from the MIMIC database using Python.

-* `analysis_main.Rmd` : The main script
+* `analysis_main.Rmd` : Statistical analysis using R.

 ***